 Mental Health Problems For Covid Survivors

-Furthermore, a recently published study found that a third of Covid-19 survivors suffer neurological or mental health problems within six months, with anxiety and depression disorders being most common.
+Furthermore, a found that a third of Covid-19 survivors suffer neurological or mental health problems within six months, with anxiety and depression disorders being most common.
 A previous study by the same researchers found that 20% of Covid-19 survivors were diagnosed with a mental health disorder within three months after battling the virus.

 In general, these findings could suggest that we might expect a wave of mental health problems in Covid-19 survivors.